Rob-P-Smith/playwright-Test/README.md

 # React Query Test Application

 A React application demonstrating React Query for data fetching and management based on the simple vite demo site.
-Has example automated testing using Playwright using a test file to put the tests and a test execution file to execute the tests, providing a single location to add tests without needing to adjust the execution logic.
+Has roughed out examples automated testing using Playwright using a test file to put the tests and a test execution file to execute the tests, providing a single location to add tests without needing to adjust the execution logic.

+Comments left all over the place for those unfarmiliar with the librarie used.

 ## 🌟 Project Overview